luzk-emory/Deep-Reinforcement-Learning/p3_collab-compet/Report.md

 | OUNoise sigma           | 0.2   |
 | Noise decay      | 1 (no decay) |

 Most of the parameters are broadly in align with [my previous project](https://github.com/luzk-emory/Udacity-Deep-Reinforcement-Learning/tree/master/p2_continuous-control).
+Though, the original setting couldn't solve the task.
+I slightly adjusted some learning rates to solve the game within a reasonable number of episodes.

 ### Plot of Rewards